Tharwa, ACT

 Map from Google maps showing directions to the Yankee Hat carpark from the Tharwa Bridge

 This site is approximately 1 hours driving from the centre of Canberra.
 Head south along the Tuggeranong Parkway, past the Lanyon Homestead and though the village of Tharwa.
-The site itself is in the Namadgi National Park towards the end of Old Boboyan Road with the last section of the road being being unsealed.
-Access to this site is relatively easy however be aware that after heavy rains you will need a 4WD for access.
+The site itself is in the Namadgi National Park towards the end of Old Boboyan Road with the last section of the road as you turn off to the trail head being unsealed.
+Access to this site is relatively easy however be aware that after heavy rains you may need a, AWD / 4WD for access.

-Water crossing to a from the trail head.
-If there has been heavy rains you may not get over and sometimes the road will be closed
+Water crossing to and from the trail head.
+If there has been heavy rains you may not get over this section and on occasions the road may be closed however this is very rare.
+Avoid using cars with low ground clearance and if possible use an AWD or 4WD.

 This walk was undertaken by the team from Australian Hiker